 Corporate hosts enhance the iVentiv experience by providing inspiring spaces to connect and develop.
 A fresh environment and a different business culture helps participants think about their challenges in new ways.
 In short, hosts inspire the iVentiv community to experiment, innovate, and do more.

 Hosts participate in the event in a variety of different ways.
-The iVentiv community have enjoyed tours of incredible spaces like the Novartis Pavillon in Basel; they’ve had the chance to hear from Rob Lauber (SVP, Chief Learning Officer, McDonald’s) about the rise of the McDonald’s Corporation’s “Hamburger University”; they’ve attended networking drinks at the Guinness Storehouse in Dublin by invitation of the Director of Global Learning and Capability at Diageo; and this year they’ll visit Microsoft’s world-famous campus in Redmond.
+The iVentiv community have enjoyed tours of incredible spaces like the Novartis Pavillon in Basel; they’ve had the chance to hear from Rob Lauber (SVP, Chief Learning Officer, McDonald’s) about the rise of the McDonald’s Corporation’s “Hamburger University”; they’ve attended networking drinks at the Guinness Storehouse in Dublin by invitation of the Director of Global Learning and Capability at Diageo; and this year they’ll visit the ASML headquarters in Eindhoven.

 Most of all, the Heads of L&D, Talent, and Leadership who attend iVentiv events have been part of a global community of senior leaders who truly value working together.
 By supporting the work iVentiv does to bring executives together, hosts help to continue the conversation and drive the flow of ideas.